TommyJu/card-fight/README.md

 # Card Fight!!!
-This game is a card game(duh), but with Rock Paper Scissor.
+This game is a card game(duh), but with Rock Paper Scissors style combat.
 Use the elements to beat Master Splinter in a battle of wits.

 ## Getting Started
-When you first launch the game, default player settings are set.
-We suggest changing your name or edit your deck to create a personal save.
+When you first launch the game, default player settings are loaded.
+We suggest changing your name or editing your deck to create a personal save.
 You don't need to, you could hop into a game and challenge splinter first.
 ## How to Win
 To beat Splinter you will need to play multiple rounds of combat.
 With each round of combat you will select a card and so will Splinter.
 The winner of a combat round is decided either by element or by attack power.
 To win by element, your card must be of the superior element
-(water>grass>fire>water).
+(water>grass>fire).
 To win by attack power, both you and Splinter must have played cards of the same element.
 Then, your card must have a higher attack power.

 With each round won, you will harness that element you won with.
 Upon reaching 3 wins with an element you claim victory.
 Or perhaps you are bested by Splinter.
 ## Editing your Deck
 After losing to Splinter you may want to refactor your deck.
 If you have yet to edit it then you will be using a default deck.
- The default deck is slightly underpowered and we recomend changing it up.
+ The default deck is slightly underpowered, and we recommend changing it up.

 Your deck is required to have 20 cards and a max total attack power of 100.
 How you distribute your cards across the elements is up to you.